 H. Dele Davies, M.D.

-Davies has over 140 publications in peer-reviewed journals in addition to other scholarly works and presentations at national and international meetings.
+Dr. Davies has over 200 publications in peer-reviewed journals related to his research or infectious diseases topics, in addition to one edited book on Obesity in Childhood and Adolescence, several book chapters and other scholarly publications, and numerous presentations at national and international meetings.

 His areas of research interest are in infectious diseases, especially perinatal infections caused by Group A and B streptococcus.
 His work was seminal in establishing the population-based rates, epidemiologic risk factors, serotypes and major virulence factors for Group A and B streptococcal infections in Canada.
 His research has been funded by several agencies including the National Institutes of Health, the Alberta Heritage Foundation for Medical Research and the Canadian Institutes of Health Research.

 Dr. Davies currently serves as a member of the National Preparedness Response Science Board (National Biodefense Science Board) for the Assistant Secretary for Preparedness.
 He is also the founder and current Chair of the Association of Academic Health Centers Chief Academic Officers Group.